IBM/CodeEngine/thumbnail/README.md

 of how an application will morph over time from just a prototype to one that will then be used in production.

-To keep the example simple, we'll be creating an  transformation service that will "process" an picture by examining it and creating a "thumbnail" version of it.
+To keep the example simple, we'll be creating an thumbnail creation service that will "process" an picture by examining it and creating a "thumbnail" version of it.
 The code itself to do this transformation isn't really the point of this tutorial, rather it's the "growing up" of the infrastructure